Ylandolsi/booking_monorepo/backend/Booking/notes.md

 TODO / Roadmap

+-Session after being booked should not become available
 - Create wallet for each user by default !
 - fix session price on frontend
 - fix availbility on front